-The Group Capital Committee considers and approves matters such as capital allocation, new product lines, large transactions and capital investments, mergers and acquisition transactions, direct investments and other material group-wide matters that may arise.
+From 1 January 2024, the Group Management Committee (including its sub-committee the Investment Committee, together previously the Group Capital Committee) considers and approves matters such as capital allocation, new product lines, large transactions and capital investments, mergers and acquisition transactions, direct investments and other material group-wide matters that may arise.

-The Group's capital position is monitored by the Group Capital Committee and GRC on a monthly basis or more frequently if deemed appropriate.
+The Group's capital position is monitored by the Group Management Committee and GRC on a monthly basis or more frequently if deemed appropriate.
 These committees identify if actions are required in order to maintain the Group capital position.

-Each year both the Group and LGAS prepare a five-year Capital Plan, consistent with the Group and LGAS Strategic and Business Plans, to forecast how the capital position is expected to develop over the business planning period and to consider the impact of the strategy on the capital position.
+Each year both the Group and LGAS prepare a five-year Capital Plan, consistent with their respective strategic and business plans, to forecast how the capital position is expected to develop over the business planning period and to consider the impact of the strategy on the capital position.
 Performance against the Capital Plan is monitored on a regular basis and is used to inform decisions on the entity's capital structure and dividend policy.